2i2c-org/infrastructure/docs/howto/configure/culling.md

       maxAge: 43200
 ```

-More culling options and info about them, can be found in the [idle-culler documentation](https://github.com/jupyterhub/jupyterhub-idle-culler#readme).
+More culling options and information about them can be found in the [idle-culler documentation](https://github.com/jupyterhub/jupyterhub-idle-culler#readme).

 ## Kernel culling configuration